 Helping South Florida Workers Obtain Compensation For Work-Related Injuries

+Medical costs associated with injuries on site can be incredibly costly, so it’s important to understand workers comp offered by employers and the federal government.
 Florida workers’ compensation was designed to provide medical care, disability income and other benefits for workers who are injured on the job.
-Unfortunately, employers and insurance carriers sometimes look for ways to avoid paying benefits — especially if a worker suffers an injury that may result in an extended absence from work.
+Unfortunately, employers and insurance carriers sometimes look for ways to avoid paying benefits — especially if a worker suffers an injury that may result in an extended absence from work and missed wages.

 If you suffered serious injuries in a workplace accident or you suffer from an occupational illness, the law firm of Thompson & Thomas, P.A., can help.
 Our workers’ comp lawyers are committed to helping you recover the benefits you need and deserve.
-Our law office is in West Palm Beach, and we serve workers and their families throughout south Florida.
+Our law office is in West Palm Beach, and we serve employees and their families throughout South Florida.

 Filing A Workers’ Compensation Claim